CDCgov/PyRenew/model/docs/pyrenew_demo.md

     Number of divergences: 0

+Next, we will use the `spread_draws` function from the `pyrenew.mcmcutils` module to process the MCMC samples.
+The `spread_draws` function reformats the samples drawn from the `mcmc.get_samples()` from the `hospmodel`.
+The samples are simulated Rt values over time.

 ``` python
 from pyrenew.mcmcutils import spread_draws
 samps = spread_draws(hospmodel.mcmc.get_samples(), [("Rt", "time")])
 ```

+We visualize these samples below, with individual possible Rt estimates over time shown in light blue, and the overall mean estimate Rt shown in dark blue.

 ``` python
 import numpy as np